 Serious infections and neutropenia were seen in clinical studies with concurrent use of anakinra and another TNF-blocking agent, etanercept, with no added clinical benefit.
 Because of the nature of the adverse events seen with this combination therapy, similar toxicities may also result from the combination of anakinra and other TNF-blocking agents.
-The combination of golimumab and anakinra is not recommended.
+The combination of Simponi® and anakinra is not recommended (see section 4.3).